mozilla/dxr/docs/source/development.rst

 The Format Version
 ------------------

-In the :file:`dxr` folder lurks a file called :file:`format`.
+In the top level of the :file:`dxr` package lurks a file called :file:`format`.
 Its role is to facilitate the automatic deployment of new versions of DXR using a script like the included :file:`deploy.py`.
 The format file contains an integer which represents the instance format expected by the DXR code.
 If a change in the code requires something new in the instance, generally (1) differently structured HTML or (2) a new DB schema, the format version must be incremented with the code change.
 In response, the deployment script will wait until a new instance, of the new format, has been built before deploying the change.

 If you aren't sure whether to bump the format version, you can always build an instance using the old code, then check out the new code and try to serve the